JamesSkemp/words/content/post/ancient-philosophy-the-importance-of-socrates-first-draft.md

 +++
-title = "Ancient Philosophy: The Importance of Socrates (First draft)" summary = "First draft for The Importance of Socrates." draft = false comments = true date = "2001-10-25T03:33:00-05:00"
+title = "Ancient Philosophy: The Importance of Socrates (First draft)" description = "First draft for The Importance of Socrates." draft = false comments = true date = "2001-10-25T03:33:00-05:00"